Causal Discovery in Mixtures of Populations: INTRODUCTION

-\paragraph{Causal discovery with unobserved confounding} The PC algorithm was the first causal discovery algorithm to make use of conditional independence, outlined in \citet{spirtes2000constructing}.
-Many causal discovery algorithms have been developed since, summarized in \citet{squires2023causal}.
-A number of these algorithms address the presence of latent confounding using one of two assumptions that ``limit'' the confounding influence: (1) low out-degree latents or (2) parametric limitations in the random variables.
+\paragraph{Causal discovery.} The PC algorithm was the first causal discovery algorithm to use conditional independence, as outlined by \citet{spirtes2000causation}.
+Many causal discovery algorithms have since been developed, summarized in \citet{squires2023causal}.
+A number of algorithms address the presence of latent confounding using one of two assumptions that ``limit'' the confounding influence: (1) low out-degree latents or (2) parametric limitations in the random variables.

 The first type of assumption involves limiting the \emph{out-degree} of latent confounding.
 For example, the FCI algorithm can detect the presence of unobserved confounders that act on \emph{only two} observed variables \citep{spirtes1993discovery, spirtes2001anytime}. \citet{richardson2002ancestral}'s seminal work introduced ancestral graphs for the general study of this setting.
+It is important to note that ancestral graphs are larger equivalence classes than MECs.
+As such, these approaches recover the structure at a coarser resolution, and do so under assumptions that do not hold in the mixture setting.

-\paragraph{Global Confounding} Recent work has studied ``global'' or ``pervasive'' confounding \citep{gordon2023causal, frot2019robust, 10.1093/jrsssb/qkad071}.
-Pervasive confounders affect all of the observable variables in a system and are often seen when data is gathered over a large area or over a long period of time.
-Such confounding is graphically modeled with a single unobserved variable that points to every observable variable (see Figure 1).
-This structure d-connects all possible pairs of vertices, making all variables statistically dependent even after conditioning on any other variables, which rules out use of the PC algorithm.
+\paragraph{Global Confounding.} Recent work has studied ``global'' or ``pervasive'' confounding \citep{gordon2023causal, frot2019robust, 10.1093/jrsssb/qkad071}.
+Pervasive confounders affect all observable variables in a system and are often observed when data are gathered over a large area or over a long period of time.
+Such confounding is graphically modeled as a single unobserved variable that links every observable variable (see Figure 1).
+This structure d-connects all possible pairs of vertices, making all variables statistically dependent even after conditioning on any other variables, which rules out the use of the PC algorithm.

 Pervasively confounded DAGs cannot be learned using only conditional independence tests.
-Instead, these settings requiring parametric assumptions that restrict the space of probability distributions.
+Instead, these settings require parametric assumptions that restrict the space of probability distributions.
 For example, \citet{frot2019robust} was able to show superior performance in settings with large-degree confounders with linear relationships and additive sub-Gaussian or elliptical noise.
 Other settings include linear structural equations with non-Gaussian additive noise \citep{cai2023causal} and non-linear structural equations within a finite-dimensional Hilbert space \citep{10.1093/jrsssb/qkad071}.